ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 13, 2010:**

+An alert student noticed an "off by 1" error in Problem 2 of the Homework.
+I've made slight changes to the specifications of the bus system accordingly.

+I've also added more detail on the submission procedure.

 **April 11, 1530:**

 I see that my wording in Problem 4 of Quiz 0 was confusing.
 The freeway trip itself is 60 miles, and this figure does not include the 1.5 miles on surface streets.